sllam/comingle/README.md

 You'll see a bunch of output, and hopefully, no error messages.
 If it has ran successfully, you should see a directory 'dragracing' with a Java source file 'Dragracing.java'.
 This Java class implements the Comingle runtime specified by the Comingle program 'dragracing.cmg'.
+See the eclipse project in https://github.com/sllam/comingle/tree/master/android_apps/CoMingleDragRacing for an example of how this CoMingle runtime can be intergrated with an actual Android game.

 If you encountered errors in any of the above steps... please contact me (Edmund) at sllam@qatar.cmu.edu .
 Also please accept my apologies, the Comingle prototype is still work in progress, but I'm working hard